jronallo/iiif-image-server-node/readme.md

 ## Vagrant

 Currently dependencies are installed with ansible roles from a private repository.
 These roles install nodejs and passenger.
 We're working to make this repository public.
+You'll also need to install the Kakadu executables, which we do not distribute.

 Once everything is installed you can visit: <http://localhost:8088/index.html?id=trumpler14>